 Whenever God mentions prophethood (al-nubuwata) in the Quran, He mentions scripture and sometimes wisdom as well.
 The association of prophethood and scripture cannot be missed except by those who are blocked by God from seeing the truth.
 The following are some examples from the Quran that will further clarify the definition of the term prophet:

-[3:79] It has not been for a human that God gives him the scripture, wisdom and prophethood, then he says to the people: “You shall be worshipers of me other than God!” rather “You shall be Lord’s worshippers for what you have been to teach the scripture, and for what you have been to study.”
+[3:79] It has not been for a human that God gives him the scripture and the wisdom and the prophethood, then he says to the people, “You shall be worshipers of me other than God, except you shall be worshipers of Lord because of that you have been teaching the scripture and because of that you have been studying (it).”

 Note: Here is a warning for us that we never fall into idol worshipping of any prophet with also a hint that the more we study the Quran, the more we will learn from it to avoid idol worshipping.